-No, not another perky and patronising article about how great slave labour is for your CV (!).
+No, this is not another perky and patronising article about how great unpaid labour is for your CV.
 Instead, Graduate Fog shows you lots of clever way to make sure your placement works for you – not just them.

 You spent thousands getting your degree – and now you have to work for free?
-We agree that the situation sucks – which is why this isn’t yet another perky and patronising article about how “Work experience can be a great way in to your dream industry!” (offending publications, you know who you are).
+We agree that the situation sucks – which is why this isn’t yet another annoying article about how “Work experience can be a great way in to your dream industry!”

 WHY INTERNSHIPS HAPPEN

 ‘I have a good degree yet I have to work for free – how can this be right?’

 It isn’t right.
 It’s a scandalous situation that’s been caused by an over-supply of graduates, a too-small number of paid jobs for everyone – and too many employers who are happy to take advantage of the fact that many of you are so desperate to gain experience that you’ll work for free.
 If you can afford to toil for free, many of you think it’s a price worth paying as it will lead to paid work eventually.
 Unfortunately, it doesn’t always.
 Often, it just leads to yet another unpaid internship.

 What you may not realise is that under our National Minimum Wage laws, most interns qualify as a ‘worker’ and are therefore entitled to the National Minimum Wage (or the new National Living Wage, if they’re 25 or over).
 Employers have to pay this, and interns can’t waive their right to pay.
 The only exception to this is if you’re working for a charity or non-profit organisation – although we think that’s still ethically dubious and are trying to get charities to re-think.